Favorite Moments from Star Wars: Clone Wars

 Image is a poster for the series Star Wars Andor.
 Cassian is front and center with tie fighters and x-wings flying in the background.
 Below are the cast of the show.

-I was reading a critique online and someone had classified Andor as boring.
+I was reading a critique online, and someone had classified Andor as boring.
 I can kind of understand where this person is coming from.
 Star Wars is infamous for the light saber duels and intergalactic space battles.
 However, there’s so much more that happens in the shadows for those instances to occur.
 Andor is telling that story.
-For the rebellion to thrive, they need to bankrupt the Empire and steal their technology to even have a chance at taking The Empire head-on.
+For the rebellion to thrive, they need to bankrupt the Empire and steal its technology to even have a chance at taking the Empire head-on.
 The sacrifices that Cassian will eventually make set up the original trilogy.
 Andor might not be your cup of tea, but I think we can agree on the importance of telling that story.

-Andor was well worth the wait, I can’t wait for season #2 which will link Cassian’s back story to the events leading into Rogue One.
+Andor was well worth the wait.
+I can’t wait for season #2, which will link Cassian’s back story to the events leading into Rogue One.

 The Night Agent (2023)

-[Image is a poster for the TV series "The Night Agent" It shows a man holding a gun with The White House in the background]
+Image is a poster for the TV series "The Night Agent" It shows a man holding a gun with The White House in the background

-My mom kept telling me about this new show that she started watching.
-She mentioned she was a few episodes into The Night Agent and how she thought that I would like it.
-I grew up watching 24, so any show that features politics, action, and some conspiracy being highlighted will probably be a show that I will like.
-After starting The Night Watch, I finished all ten episodes in less than two days and it was well worth the time spent.
+My mom kept telling me about this new show she started watching.
+She mentioned she was a few episodes into The Night Agent and how she thought I would like it.
+I grew up watching 24, so any show that features politics, action, and some conspiracy being highlighted will probably be a show that I like.
+After starting The Night Watch, I finished all ten episodes in less than two days, and it was well worth the time spent.
 The Night Watch was action-packed, entertaining, and full of surprises.

 Peter Sutherland (played by Gabriel Basso) is an FBI agent who’s in the shadow of his father.
-Peter’s father was accused of selling US secrets to foreign agents and once discovered, was killed in a car accident.
+Peter’s father was accused of selling US secrets to foreign agents and, once discovered, was killed in a car accident.
 Peter is constantly trying to fight off the stigma that he’s like his father.
-Peter takes a job as a man who answers the “Night Call” phone in which agents can call in if they are in danger.
-Peter receives a call from Rose Larkin (played by Luciane Buchanan) who’s trying to escape an assassin that killed her aunt and uncle.
+Peter takes a job as a man who answers the Night Call phone in which agents can call in if they are in danger.
+Peter receives a call from Rose Larkin (played by Luciane Buchanan), who’s trying to escape an assassin who killed her aunt and uncle.
 Peter helps save Rose and reunites with her a few hours later.
-They’re forced to go on the run when they figure out that Rose’s aunt and uncle were secret agents who discovered a mole within The White House who is planning an assassination attempt on a foreign leader.
+They’re forced to go on the run when they figure out that Rose’s aunt and uncle were secret agents who discovered a mole within the White House who is planning an assassination attempt on a foreign leader.
 Without knowing who to trust, Peter and Rose can only rely on each other to stop this attack.

 I think what makes The Night Watch a standout is the reveals throughout the show as to who is responsible.
 Without including spoilers, there’s one episode in particular that had me in awe at who was revealed to be involved.
 When Peter realizes this, you can see in his facial features how shocked he is.
 In any show with this type of concept, if the show doesn’t have twists, it can be underwhelming, to say the least.

 The last episode of The Night Watch was jam-packed.
 All the characters who have different motives are at Camp David when this attack is supposed to occur.
 The episode is incredibly fast-paced as these characters know different pieces of information about the attack, but aren’t able to coordinate with each other.
-It was so satisfying to see the conclusion of how everything plays out.
+It was satisfying to see the conclusion of how everything plays out.

 The Night Watch was so good!
 I almost want to start the season over and rewatch it.
 I’m curious to see if The Night Watch will get a second season.
 I would hope that if the show did get a second season, I hope it’s as good as season #1.